-Principals of private schools or superintendents of private school districts shall file each year with the state superintendent of public instruction a statement certifying that the minimum requirements hereinafter set forth are being met, noting any deviations.
-After review of the statement, the state superintendent will notify schools or school districts of those deviations which must be corrected.
-In case of major deviations, the school or school district may request and the state board of education may grant provisional status for one year in order that the school or school district may take action to meet the requirements.
+The administrative or executive authority of private schools or private school districts shall file each year with the state board of education a statement certifying that the minimum requirements hereinafter set forth are being met, noting any deviations.
+The state may request clarification or additional board of education information.
+After review of the statement, the state board of education will notify schools or school districts of any concerns, deficiencies, and deviations which must be corrected.
+If there are any unresolved concerns, deficiencies, or deviations, the school or school district may request or the state board of education on its own initiative may grant provisional status for one year in order that the school or school district may take action to meet the requirements.
 The state board of education shall not require private school students to meet the student learning goals, ((obtain a certificate of academic achievement, or a certificate of individual achievement to graduate from high school,)) to master the essential academic learning requirements, or to be assessed pursuant to RCW ((28A.655.061)) 28A.655.070.
-However, private schools may choose, on a voluntary basis, to have their students master these essential academic learning requirements ((,)) and take the assessments ((, and obtain a)certificate of academic achievement or a certificate of individual achievement)).
+However, private schools may choose, on a voluntary basis, to have their students master these essential academic learning requirements $((\tau))$ and take the assessments $((\tau))$ obtain a certificate of academic achievement or a certificate of individual achievement)).
 Minimum requirements shall be as follows:

-(1) The minimum school year for instructional purposes shall consist of no less than one hundred eighty school days or the equivalent in annual minimum instructional hour offerings, with a school-wide annual average total instructional hour offering of one thousand hours for students enrolled in grades one through twelve,

-- 1 and at least four hundred fifty hours for students enrolled in 2 kindergarten. - 3 (2) The school day shall be the same as defined in RCW 28A.150.203.
-4
+- (1) The minimum school year for instructional purposes shall consist of no less than one hundred eighty school days or the equivalent in annual minimum instructional hour offerings, with a school-wide annual average total instructional hour offering of one thousand hours for students enrolled in grades one through twelve, and at least four hundred fifty hours for students enrolled in kindergarten. - 39 (2) The school day shall be the same as defined in RCW 40-28A.150.203.